Chunkys0up7/AttemptTwoPractioner/docs/DEVLOG.md

 ---
 ## [YYYY-MM-DD] Authentication Enhancements (Backend)
-- Implemented and pushed secure password hashing and password change endpoint.
+- Added and pushed tests for password change endpoint (success and failure cases).
-- Next: Add or update tests for the password change flow as required by the checklist.
+- Next: Update API documentation for the password change endpoint as required by the checklist.
 ---